janzheng/stylecoeur/source/styleguide/b-021-scrollanim.html.md

 - `_ease-xxslow` and `_ease-xxxslow` slows down the animations
 - add `data-delay='200'` to add some delay time to mix it up

+Or if you think this is too hacky, just use [scrollReveal](https://scrollrevealjs.org/)

 <div class="_styleguide-example">